The Joy of Sex: Overview

-The Joy of Sex spent eleven weeks at the top of the New York Times bestseller list and more than 70 weeks in the top five (1972–1974).
+The Joy of Sex was at the top of The New York Times Best Seller list for 11 weeks and for more than 70 weeks in the top five (1972–1974).

 The original intention was to use the same approach as such cook books as The Joy of Cooking, hence section titles include "starters" and "main courses".
 The book features sexual practices such as oral sex and various sex positions as well as bringing "further out" practices such as sexual bondage and swinging to the attention of the general public.

 The original version was illustrated with specially commissioned illustrations by Chris Foss (black-and-white line drawings) and Charles Raymond (colour paintings) mixed with classical Indian and Japanese erotica to emphasize historical precedents for erotic illustration, out of concern of possible obscenity suits.
 The two artists based their work on photographs taken by Chris Foss, of Charles Raymond and his wife.
 The illustrations have become somewhat dated, mainly because of changes in hairstyles.
 Both the illustrations and text are titillating as well as illustrative, in contrast to the bland, clinical style of earlier books about sex.
 More recent editions feature new artwork, and added text emphasizing safer sex.

 The Joy of Sex did not address homosexual sex, bondage, other BDSM activities beyond a definitional level.
-The book played a part in the sexual revolution.

-Newer versions reversed previously-supportive positions on topics such as swinging, due to extensive textual changes made at the height of the 1980s AIDS panic.

 Pocket book

-A pocket book version entitled, The Joy of Sex, the Pocket Edition was also published.
+A pocket version entitled, The Joy of Sex, the Pocket Edition was also published.
 The book won the Bookseller/Diagram Prize for Oddest Title of the Year in 1997.